Last Wills & Testaments

 Uncontested Probate

 Although no one likes to talk about death, planning for it is the wisest decision you will make.
-People may think that only wealthy individuals should have a Last Will and Testament; that’s a mistake Ereryone needs a will regardless of age or financial status.
+People may think that only wealthy individuals should have a Last Will and Testament; that’s a mistake; Everyone needs a will regardless of age or financial status

 Death is inevitable.
 Are your assets and children PROTECTED?